hughescoding/liri-node-app/README.md

 You will need your own spotify api keys to make this work.

-Find screenshots and proof of functionality on my portfolio page: https://hughescoding.github.io/portfolio/portfolio.html
+Find video proof of LIRI Node App functionality on my portfolio page: https://hughescoding.github.io/portfolio/portfolio.html